Princesseuh/princesseuh.dev/articles/moonlander-review/moonlander-review.md

 What got me into ergonomic keyboards is mainly that these past few years I've been getting intermittent wrists issues.
 Nothing huge but still annoying once in a while, luckily just taking breaks and doing wrist exercises before usage was enough to fix them, but still, **wrists issues being a reality when you work at a computer all day long**, I might as well try to delay the inevitable as much as possible, also, I like fancy keyboards, they're cool

 I first started with a [Microsoft Natural Ergonomic Keyboard 4000](https://www.microsoft.com/accessories/en-ww/products/keyboards/natural-ergonomic-keyboard-4000/b2m-00012) provided by my previous job.
 I thought it wouldn't be too good, being a bottom of the line ergonomic keyboard but I ended up liking it a lot!
 It was really comfortable and I got used to it really quickly.
-Also, the 1234 keys at the top were really useful for switching between workspaces on i3/Sway, cool stuff
+Also, the 1234 keys at the top were pretty useful for switching between workspaces on i3/Sway, cool stuff

 However I still needed an option for at home and I felt like I spend enough time on a computer every day that I can afford more expensive options and so after looking a bit around **I finally got the Moonlander**

-And well, to resume quickly before going in: **I like it**, but it has a few issues that I would like to see fixed in latter versions (if they ever exist) and definitely it isn't a good choice for anyone not willing to also make changes to their layouts to accommodate their needs as the default layout **is** pretty rough
+And well, to resume quickly before going in: It's good, but, I personally do not like it all that much all things considered.
+Or at least, I'm very unsure about it.
+It's very cool, has a lot of cool features, Oryx and the other tools provided works really well but it sliding around my desk turns out to be fairly frustating and it definitely takes a long time before finding "the perfect layout" (if it exists)

 ## Build Quality

 **The Moonlander is an expensive product**, it cost me close to **450$CAD** total including handling fees, taxes and stuff and so, for this price I think it's reasonable to expect really good build quality. **On that point, it definitely delivers** apart from a few details that are perhaps a bit subjective:

-The keyboard is really light compared to my previous one and the rubber things under it to avoid it slipping are not really good I feel like?
+The keyboard is kinda light compared to my previous one and the rubber things under it to avoid it slipping are not really good I feel like?
 Or perhaps they're not at the right spot, I don't know but the result is that the keyboard move a lot on my desk.
-I fixed this issue by buying a deskpad, I always wanted one anyway
+I mostly fixed this issue by buying a deskpad (I always wanted one anyway) but it still does move quite a bit, which I find kinda frustating

 Additionally, I would have liked for the keyboard to ship with perhaps a coiled TRRS cable as the one shipping with it is fairly rigid.
 I don't know how they do the fancy round thing in the marketing images as I certainly can't do that or at least, clearly not as neatly